-B7.
-Prior to the use of heavy vehicles requiring escort on the public road network, all relevant approvals must be obtained and implemented (specifically for the use of roads, and any road upgrades that may be required, from the point of origin to the New England Highway / Middlebrook Road intersection).
+- B7.
+Prior to the use of heavy vehicles requiring escort on the public road network: - (a) a level 3 assessment of Goonoo Bridge on Middlebrook Road must be undertaken to confirm the bridge's current structural capacity; and - (b) all relevant approvals must be obtained and implemented (specifically for the use of roads, and any road upgrades that may be required, from the point of origin to the New England Highway / Middlebrook Road intersection).

-Note: this Development Consent does not provide consent for the use of the public road network, or any upgrades, for heavy vehicles requiring escort on the route identified in the EIS between the Port of Newcastle to the New England Highway / Middlebrook Road intersection.
+- This Development Consent does not provide consent for the use of the public road network, or any upgrades, for heavy vehicles requiring escort on the route identified in the EIS between the Port of Newcastle to the New England Highway / Middlebrook Road intersection. - The Applicant is required to obtain relevant permits under the Heavy Vehicle National Law (NSW) for the use of over-dimensional vehicles on the road network.